paddy2806/Blinkit_Analysis/README.md

 It combines the strengths of **BI tools**, **analytical thinking**, and **data storytelling** — all critical skills in today’s data-driven roles.

 ---

-⭐ *If this project impressed you, feel free to star it!*